akhila66/cs5293sp19-project0/README.md

         );
 step 6 : inserted the dataframe into sqlite by excluding the index

-step 7 : returned the random row from sqllite table
+step 7 : returns the random row from sqllite table by seperated þ columns

 Assumptions:
 value data in more lines with is taken " \n" and "-\n"